 Nevertheless, these practices may have a huge impact on users and website conversions.

 1. Determining the goals of the landing page

-The first step of the writing process is determine the goals of the landing page.
+The first step of the writing process is determining the goals of the landing page.

 This may seem obvious at first but websites can specialize in different things.